Bjarni Herjólfsson: In fiction

 The main character, also named Bjarni, in the Cultures video game series is based on Herjólfsson.

 The main character, Barney Hendrickson, of The Technicolor Time Machine realizes that he is Bjarni, his name having undergone some alterations to become more typical Norse over the generations.

+In the Clive Cussler book, Eye of Heaven, it is noted that Leif Ericsson journeyed westward after hearing of the new world from Bjarni Herjólfsson, when he sailed off course in A.D.986.